ccdcoe/CDMCS/Arkime/prepare-laptop.md

 ## Support/help

-* If you are confused, or having any issues with the above, join the Moloch Slack server (https://slackinvite.molo.ch/) or Suricata IRC channel (irc.freenode.net #suricata).
+* If you are confused, or having any issues with the above, join the Arkime Slack server (https://slackinvite.molo.ch/) or Suricata IRC channel (irc.freenode.net #suricata).

 * If you can not get it running properly, do not worry, day 0 is for helping you out.